 Wolverhampton Grammar School's community of Directors, staff, parents and pupils adhere to an established routine and code of conduct that is exemplified through assemblies, interactions inside and outside of the classroom (as well as communications to parents), clear expectations of behaviour through relevant Wellbeing/PSHE and with information and communication across all staff and, particularly, tutors (including the display of WGS expectations and rewards and sanctions in classrooms).
-The school also highlights a range of rules that students should adhere to as part of their conduct when associated with WGS.
-Education is a partnership.
-Wolverhampton Grammar School staff are committed to excellence, aiming to achieve a spirit of trust and co-operation.
-The School expects the highest values and standards of behaviour inside and outside the classroom, as well as outside the School and in any written or electronic communication concerning the School.
+The school expects the highest values and standards of behaviour inside and outside the classroom, as well as outside the school and in any written or electronic communication concerning the school.

 Pupils must treat staff and each other with consideration and good manners and respond positively to the opportunities and demands of school life.
-Pupils should follow the School's rules and regulations and understand what is expected of them and why sanctions may be imposed for inconsiderate behaviour.
+Pupils should follow the school's rules and regulations and understand what is expected of them and why sanctions may be imposed for inconsiderate behaviour.

 Everyone has a right to feel secure and to be treated with respect; particularly the vulnerable.
 Harassment and bullying will not be tolerated.
-Wolverhampton Grammar School's anti-bullying policy is on the School website.
-The School is strongly committed to promoting equal opportunities for all, regardless of race, gender, sexual orientation, physical disability or learning difficulty.
+Wolverhampton Grammar School's anti-bullying policy is on the school website.
+The school is strongly committed to promoting equal opportunities for all, regardless of race, gender, sexual orientation, physical disability or learning difficulty.
 Wolverhampton Grammar School takes its duties under the Equality Act 2010 seriously and makes reasonable adjustments for pupils with special educational needs/disabilities including consideration of the support that has been provided to the pupil (at the time of the incident and beforehand) and whether this was adequate.

 Wolverhampton Grammar School pupils are expected to be ready to learn and to participate in school activities.
-They should attend school and lessons punctually and meet the School's attendance expectations as set out in the School's Terms and Conditions and School Rules document.
+They should attend school and lessons punctually and meet the school's attendance expectations as set out in the school's Terms and Conditions and School Rules document.
 They should care for the buildings, equipment and furniture.
-The School expects pupils to behave at all times in a manner that reflects the best interests of the whole community.
+The school expects pupils to behave at all times in a manner that reflects the best interests of the whole community.